Let me show you how you can create a fun holiday scene with this DIY Fabric Christmas Tree Design.

 STEP 2: CUT OUT YOUR DIY FABRIC CHRISTMAS TREE DESIGN

 Place your first layer of fabric wrong side up.
-Center your Heatnbond on the square of fabric with the paper side facing up.
+Iron, if neccessary, to remove any wrinkles in the fabric.
+Center your Heat n' Bond on the square of fabric with the paper side facing up.
 Follow the manufacturer's directions for the best adhesion.
 You will want to apply a good amount of pressure while ironing.

-After your first layer is cool to the touch, remove the paper backing and place your other 12' x 12" square of fabric over the other square.
+After your first layer is cool to the touch, remove the paper backing and place your other 12" x 12" square of fabric over the other square.
 IF YOUR FABRIC HAS A DIRECTIONAL PRINT, BE SURE TO MATCH EACH SIDE BEFORE IRONING.
-Iron following the manufacturer's directions.
-You will want to apply a good amount of pressure while ironing.
+Iron the two pieces of fabric together following the manufacturer's directions.
+Again, you will want to apply a good amount of pressure while ironing.

 After your fabric is cooled, place it on a Cricut 12' x 12" Fabric Grip mat and load it into your Cricut.